department-of-veterans-affairs/vets-website/_employment/job-seekers.md

 ##### Build a résumé and public profile

 - Build your [résumé and public profile](/employment/job-seekers/create-resume) so employers can find you.
-- Get a free [LinkedIn Job Seeker profile](https://veterans.linkedin.com/) to present yourself professionally.
+- Get a free [LinkedIn&#8482; Job Seeker profile](https://veterans.linkedin.com/) to present yourself professionally.

 </div>